hastexo/hastexo-xblock/README.md

   to set the position for instructions to be 'above', 'below', 'left' or 'right' from the terminal window.
 (Default: `above`; this is currently an experimental feature)

+* `enable_fullscreen`: An option to allow learners to launch a lab in fullsceen mode, in a separate browser window.
+(Default: `false`)

 * `lab_usage_limit`: Allocate limited time per user for labs across the platform, in seconds.
 (Default is `None`, meaning there is no time limit).